-Openness is a core value of the Open Philanthropy Project.
+Openness is a core value of Open Philanthropy.
 We see ourselves as being open in two important ways:

 Open to many possibilities